puppetlabs/puppet-docs/source/guides/scaling_multiple_masters.markdown

 #### Method A: DNS `SRV` Records

-If you are [utilizing `SRV` records for agents](#option-1-dns-srv-records), then you can use the `_x-puppet-ca._tcp.$srv_domain` DNS name to configure clients to point to a single specific CA server, while the `_x-puppet._tcp.$srv_domain` DNS name will be handling the majority of their requests to masters and can be a set of Puppet masters without CA capabilities.
+If you are [utilizing `SRV` records for agents](#option-1-dns-srv-records), then you can use the `_x-puppet-ca._tcp.$srv_domain` DNS name to configure clients to point to a single specific CA server, while the `_x-puppet._tcp.$srv_domain` DNS name will be handling the majority of their requests to masters and can be a set of puppet masters without CA capabilities.

 #### Method B: Individual Agent Configuration